andyfase/cfncli/README.md

 This tool supports Python 3.7 and above.
 Python 2.X is not supported.

+## License

+This tool is distributed under the MIT license.
+The AWS CLI dependent code is distributed under the Apache 2.0 license - see ext_customizations README and LICENCE.

 ## Introduction

-`awscfncli` helps build and manage AWS CloudFormation stacks.
+`cfncli` helps manage AWS CloudFormation deployments.

 Highlights:

-- Manage stacks in different accounts and regions use single YAML config file.
+- Manage deployments accoss accounts and regions use single YAML config file.
 - Cross-stack parameter reference works cross-region and cross-account.
 - Organize stack using stages and blueprints.
 - Automatically package and upload template resources.